PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/interactions.md

 # Interactions Tab, Genome-Level

 ## Overview
-The Interactions Tab provides experimentally and computationally derived host-pathogen protein-protein interaction data and visualizations from more than 15 public repositories, including STRINGDB with a total of 55 million protein-protein interactions.
+The Interactions Tab provides experimentally and computationally derived host-pathogen protein-protein interaction data and visualizations from more than 15 public repositories, including [STRINGDB](https://string-db.org/), with a total of 55 million protein-protein interactions.
 Interactions are available at both the genome and gene levels, and are presented in tabular and graph format.

 ### See also
   * [Interactions Tab, Gene-Level](../organisms_gene/interactions.html)